Contact Us | Search

 9-116_Benavides_Paola at a workshop

 Peatlands are the most carbon dense terrestrial ecosystems, harboring several times the carbon of non-peatland tropical rainforests per unit area.
-In addition, they are a major sink for greenhouse gases over millennial timescales, with global peatlands storing the equivalent of pre-industrial stocks of atmospheric carbon dioxide in just 3% of the land surface.
+In addition, they are a major sink for greenhouse gases, with global peatlands storing the equivalent of pre-industrial stocks of atmospheric carbon dioxide in just 3% of the land surface.
 However, these carbon stocks are vulnerable to land use changes (especially drainage) and consequent decomposition and burning, as well as to the warming and drying impacts of climate change.
-Therefore, understanding the distribution of, and threats to, peatlands is a critical part of our fundamental understanding of the earth system, as well as our ability to manage ecosystems to minimize impacts to climate, and to enable participation in international agreements that manage greenhouse gases.

 Colombia has extensive lowland areas that are known to harbor peatlands, yet very little research has been done to characterize their extent and threats from land use/land cover change, disturbance, and climate change.
-Existing global mapping efforts of tropical peatlands by Gumbricht estimated about ~75,000 km2 of peatlands for Colombia, second only to Brazil in South America, and an area equivalent to that of Peru, a country that has been extensively heralded as a major peat-harboring country in South America.
-Yet this estimate has not yet been validated by ground truthing, begging the question of the validity of these estimates.
-Additionally, it is known that deforestation is substantial in this region (Armenteras et al. 2013) and that both forest fragmentation and fire can have major impacts in the lowlands of Colombia.
-However, because of the lack of information on peatlands, the intersections of these land use change and disturbances with peatlands is virtually unknown.
+Global mapping estimates suggest Colombia has about 75,000 km2 of peatlands, second only to Brazil in South America, yet this estimate has not yet been validated by ground truthing Deforestation is also substantial in this region, and both forest fragmentation and fire can have major impacts in the lowlands of Colombia.
+Because of the lack of information on peatlands, however, the intersections of these land use change and disturbances with peatlands is virtually unknown.
+This PEER project aimed to fill that gap, using a combination of remote sensing and ground truthing.
+The team also sought to estimate carbon stocks in these peatlands and gather data on greenhouse gas fluxes.

 Back to PEER Cycle 9 Grant Recipients